Concrete Retaining Walls

-These barriers don't have to be made of concrete: They can be made of brick, stone, steel, treated wood or railroad ties and are an attractive solution for landscaping challenges.
+Retaining walls don't have to be made of concrete: These barriers can be made of brick, stone, steel, treated wood or railroad ties and are an attractive solution for landscaping challenges.
 Railroad ties are less common now than in the past due to environmental concerns about the chemicals used to treat the wood, but concrete retaining walls have become more popular since they have less environmental impact than chemically treated products.

 Concrete retaining walls don’t have to look like concrete.
 Just as designs can be stamped into concrete for driveways and patios, forms are available that make the poured concrete look like stone or rock.
 Additionally, eco-friendly stains can transform concrete retaining walls into attractive, architectural features.

 Concrete retaining walls can be made of blocks, too.
 The building blocks are available in a wide variety of textures, shapes and colors and are no longer limited to the familiar flat gray blocks of yore.
 Granite, brick and limestone are just a few of the textures available.
 Shapes are limited only by the imagination of the manufacturer.
 Common shapes include brick, stone, long flat rectangles for borders and more.

 An added benefit of some of the block products is the new tongue-and-groove design.
 The tongue-and-groove feature makes constructing concrete retaining walls much easier; plus, it adds stability to the structure.
 As a result, the barrier can be taller than a traditional, unreinforced concrete retaining wall.